Lifestyle in Toronto

 Outdoor activities in Toronto

-Expats who enjoy being outdoors will love living in Toronto.
+Expats who enjoy being outdoors will love city life when the weather in Toronto isn't too extreme.
 Niagara Falls is just a short drive outside the city.
-The Toronto Islands are a great place for a picnic and family day out in the summer time.
+The Toronto Islands are a great place for a picnic and family day out in the summer.

 Those who enjoy trail running or mountain biking can head to Durham Forest.
 Woodbine Lake provides wonderful opportunities for Toronto residents to try their hand at a few water sports such as kayaking.